What is a secured and unsecured loan?

-There are typically two types of personal loans, a secured loan and an unsecured loan.
+A personal loan is a simple way to borrow money to pay for a major purchase, or to cover the costs of a personal project.
+When you apply for a personal loan, you may be able to choose between a secured loan and an unsecured loan.
 A secured personal loan uses an asset, such as a car, as security.
 In contrast, an unsecured personal loan doesn’t require any collateral or assets to secure it.

-If you default on a secured personal loan, the lender will repossess the mortgaged asset to recover the loss.
-You could either mortgage a new asset you may be buying, such as a car, or an asset that you already possess, like using home equity.
+You may be able to secure a personal loan with a new asset you may be buying, such as a car, or an asset that you already possess, such as home equity.

-Most lenders are flexible about the assets that you can use as security for a secured personal loan.
-Some of the acceptable assets include:
+Lenders can be flexible about the assets that you can use as security for a secured personal loan.
+Some of the acceptable assets may include:

 - Vehicles, such as cars, motorcycles, caravans, boats, and jet skis

-- Home equity either built up in a mortgaged property or a property owned outright
+- Home equity in a mortgaged property or a property owned outright

 - A term deposit held with a financial institution

-- High-cost items like fine art and jewellery may be accepted as security by some lenders
+- High-value items like fine art and jewellery

 Comparing secured vs. unsecured personal loans

-Often, a secured loan is available at a fixed rate, and some lenders may also provide a fixed interest rate for unsecured personal loans.
-Compare the various options that are available to find the best deal that suits your particular requirements and situation.
+Compare the various personal loan options that are available to find the best deal that suits your particular requirements and situation.

 Compare personal loans